conda/infrastructure/HOW_WE_USE_GITHUB.md

 ## Development Processes

-The following are best practices the conda organization encourages for feature development.
+The following are practices the conda organization encourages for feature development.
 While we recommend projects under the conda organization adopt these practices, they are not strictly required.